 Here’s a steam-powered crusher from the 20’s.
 This might be something like what was there back then:

-Director of Museum Programs and Site Administrator of the Old Schwamb Mill, Edward Gordon has been president of the New England Chapter of the Victorian Society of America since 1991 and served as executive director of the Gibson House Museum from 1990 to 2001.
+Edward W. Gordon is the former Director of Museum Programs and Site Administrator of the Old Schwamb Mill, former President of the New England Chapter of the Victorian Society of America, and former executive director of the Gibson House Museum.
 Mr. Gordon has worked as an historic preservation consultant, preparing nominations of buildings and districts to the National Register of Historic Places.
-He is well-known as a Boston area guide, and leads tours of historic areas and places.
+He is well-known as a Boston area guide, and has lead tours of historic areas and places.
 He is a member of the National Trust for Historic Preservation, the Society of Architectural Historians, the South End historical Society, and the Greater Boston Tour Guide Association.
 Mr. Gordon is a past recipient of the John F. Ayer Award for outstanding contributions to the field of Massachusetts history by the Bay State Historical League.